dvorsatz/larder/README.md

 **Vegan & vegetarian:** Minimalist Baker · Oh She Glows · Rainbow Plant Life · The Full Helping · It Doesn't Taste Like Chicken · Bianca Zapatka · Cookie and Kate · Love and Lemons
 **Universal:** Serious Eats · NYT Cooking · BBC Good Food · Bon Appétit · Food Network

----

-## How it's built

-- One file, `index.html`.
-React 18 + Babel (in-browser) + jsPDF, all via CDN.
-No build or install.
-- Recipe engine is **hybrid**: a curated library matches first; the Chef fills gaps and adds to your saved collection.
-- Accessibility: colors were tuned for WCAG AA contrast, with non-color cues (shapes/labels) so meaning doesn't depend on red/green — relevant for color-vision deficiency.

 ## Disclaimers